Eureka Day

 Eureka Day is a dramatic stage play written by American playwright Jonathan Spector.
+The play premiered in 2018 at Aurora Theatre Company in Berkeley, California before premiering on Broadway in 2024, where it won the 2025 Tony Award for Best Revival of a Play.

+Plot

 The play is set at the Eureka Day School in Berkeley, California, during several meetings between parents and administrators concerning requirements for vaccination after an outbreak of mumps in the student body.